Evaluation of African American Language Bias in Natural Language Generation: Discussion: How well do models interpret AAL?

 \section{Discussion: How well do models \textit{interpret} AAL?}

-We discussed earlier how \autoref{fig:tox_judge_plot} demonstrates that models have difficulty interpreting AAL when generating WME. \autoref{fig:msp_plot} supports this finding as well, as models generally output higher perplexities for masked spans in AAL compared to aligned WME.
-The largest gaps in perplexity between the two language varieties assigned to masked verb phrases.
-One set of distinct features characterizing AAL are aspectual verbs such as the habitual \textit{be}, so this result may suggest that models struggle with the use of aspectual verbs in particular over other AAL features.
+We discussed earlier how \autoref{fig:raw_judge_plot} and \autoref{fig:tox_judge_plot} demonstrate that models have difficulty interpreting AAL when generating WME. \autoref{fig:msp_plot} supports this finding as well, as models generally output higher perplexities for masked spans in AAL compared to aligned WME.

+The largest gaps in perplexity between the two language varieties is assigned to masked verb phrases.
+One set of distinct features characterizing AAL are verbal aspects which do not occur in WME such as the future \textit{gone} (e.g., \textit{I'm gone do it later}), so this result may suggest that models struggle with the use of AAL-specific aspects in particular over other AAL features.
 A similar trend is found in the entropy metric, suggesting that AAL text also lowers model confidence in their own predictions.
 These results for AAL support similar findings by \citet{groenwold-gen} for GPT-2 in an auto-completion setting.

+Manual inspection revealed more fine-grained patterns of model behavior within aspectual verbs and other AAL features.
+Models seem to correctly interpret some specific features of AAL, namely: the use of \textit{ain't}, double negation, and habitual \textit{be}.